-The easiest way to protect your skin from the sun is already on your phone
+This one app can protect you from the sun, and it's already on your phone

 If the relationship between sun exposure and skin cancer is so well-documented, why do beaches become speckled with millions of people sprawled out on lounge chairs each summer?
 People have long enjoyed summer vacations on sandy shores, and I don't blame them: Basking in the sun just feels great.

 Unfortunately, everything has pros and cons, and the risks of excessive UV exposure counter the feel-good effects of sunshine.
 That doesn't mean you have to stay inside this summer though.
-Before you head outside, there are ways to minimize your UV exposure and protect your skin from the sun's rays.
+Before you head outside, there are ways to minimize your UV exposure and protect your skin from the sun's rays, that go beyond just wearing sunscreen.

 Here's everything you need to know about UV exposure, including some at-home ways you can measure it to protect your skin from burns and cancer.